Yomi-stack/SOC-Analyst-Labs/03-Sysmon-Installation-and-Log-Review/README.md

 hashes, and network connection details that are not available in standard Windows logs.

-# Sysmon Installation and Log Review

-## Overview
-Brief explanation of why Sysmon is used in SOC environments.

-## Sysmon Installation & Configuration
+## Sysmon Installation & Configuration Verification
 - Sysmon installed on Windows 11 VM
 - Configuration file used: sysmonconfig-export.xml

-## Sysmon Installation Verification

 The screenshot below confirms that Sysmon was successfully installed and configured on the Windows 11 virtual machine.